Broosky/Gatherers-Legacy/README.md

   Supports camera panning to utilize the entire map.

 - **Minimap Display**
-  A compact overview of the world space, showing unit positions and resource locations at a glance.
+  A compact overview of the world space, showing unit positions, buildings, and resource locations at a glance.

 - **Text Blittering System**
   Custom-built text renderer using bitmap fonts, used for in-game UI and overlays.